 - .Route Four: Mudhai and the coast – the perfect square circle (downloadable track)

 - Route Five: Long Journey Home (downloadable track)

 - The new coast road: Hasik to Shuwaymia

 - Camels and Coos

 - Sunrise and Sunset in Oman -Dec 14

 - If you enjoy this blog please “like” my facebook page .
 As well as blog updates, additional content and photographs will be uploaded regularly.

 - If you would to talk about the places I have visited please contact me on fullemptyquarter at gmail dot com or send me a message via my facebook page.

-I am hoping to journey to Salalah in August 2016 – the kareef will still be in full swing and the area will be lush and green.
-If you would be interested in accompanying me, please fill out the contact form below – trip is subject to minimum numbers and a small charge will be made to cover my expenses.
+I am hoping to journey to Salalah around 30th august to 8th September 2018 – it will be the end of the khareef season but the area will stll be lush and green.
+If you would be interested in accompanying me, please email me on email@example.com – trip is subject to minimum numbers and a small charge will be made to cover my expenses.